LimeRat virus removal guide

 What is LimeRat?

-LimeRat (or Lime remote administration tool) is an open source malicious program that can operate as ransomware, cryptocurrency miner, information stealer, keystroke logger and computer worm.
-This is a dangerous malware that can cause data, financial loss, privacy problems and a variety of other serious problems.
-LimeRat is a harmful malware that, if has infected a computer, should be removed immediately.
+LimeRat (or Lime Remote Administration Tool) is an open source malicious program that can operate as ransomware, a cryptocurrency miner, information stealer, keystroke logger, and computer worm.
+This is dangerous malware that can cause data/financial loss, privacy problems, and various other serious issues.
+LimeRat is harmful malware - if it has infected your computer, remove it immediately.

-LimeRat is a simple, easy-to-use tool that can be used by any cyber criminal.
-It allows to personalize each payload with different attributes.
-When LimeRat is connected to the victim's computer/infected operating system, it automatically receives information about the operating system and CPU, geolocation (country), user and other information.
-LimeRat's administrative panel shows all connected/infected systems and allows to choose type of the attack.
-For example, it can encrypt victim's files through ransomware.
-It allows to create a unique message (ransom note) and choose an image that will appear after encryption.
-All encrypted files will be renamed by adding the ".Lime" extension to them.
-Furthermore, LimeRat can launch a keystroke logger too.
-Tools of this type record keys that are presses with the keyboard.
-However, it cannot record any autofilled data or information copied into the clipboard.
-LimeRat can also spread itself like a computer worm.
-Worms are programs that replicate themselves so they could spread on other systems.
-It can make screenshots too, simply said, it can capture victim's computing activities in images.
-LimeRat is capable of launching cryptocurrency miner that mines Monero, programs of this type use computer hardware such as CPU and GPU to solve complex mathematical problems.
-Infected computers use more electricity, work slower or do not respond at all.
-People experience unexpected system shutdowns and get higher electricity bills.
-More, this remote administration tool can be used to steal various information and cryptocurrency.
-For example, it can be used to steal credentials of banking, crypto wallet accounts and other sensitive details.
-To sum up, LimeRat can cause people problems with privacy, steal personal information, lead to financial and data loss, and other problems.
-If there is a reason to think that a system is infected with this RAT, it should be eliminated as soon as possible.
+LimeRat is a simple, easy-to-use tool that can be used by anyone.
+It allows cyber criminals to personalize each payload with different attributes.
+When LimeRat is connected to the victim's computer/infected operating system, it automatically receives information relating to the operating system and CPU, geolocation (country), user, and other details.
+LimeRat's administrative panel shows all connected/infected systems and allows criminals to choose the type of the attack.
+For example, it can encrypt files through ransomware.
+It allows users to create a unique message (ransom message) and choose an image that will appear after encryption.
+All encrypted files are renamed by adding the ".Lime" extension.
+Furthermore, LimeRat can launch a keystroke logger tool, which records keys pressed on the keyboard.
+It cannot, however, record any auto-filled data or information copied onto the clipboard.
+LimeRat can also proliferate itself as a computer worm.
+Worms are programs that replicate so they can proliferate on other systems.
+It can also take screenshots, thereby capturing victims' computing activities via images.
+LimeRat is capable of launching a cryptocurrency miner that mines Monero.
+These programs use computer hardware such as the CPU and GPU to solve complex mathematical problems.
+Infected computers use more power, have reduced performance, or do not respond at all.
+People can thus experience unexpected system shutdowns and receive higher electricity bills.
+Furthermore, this remote administration tool can be used to steal various information and cryptocurrency details.
+For example, to steal credentials of banking/crypto wallet accounts, and other sensitive details.
+LimeRat can cause problems with privacy, steal personal information, lead to financial and data loss, and other issues.
+If there is any reason to believe that your system is infected with this RAT, eliminate it immediately.

 |Name||LimeRat remote access tool|